 I’m fairly functional, but I have friends who should get help to cross the street and who, really, really really (it’s on my list if I ever win the lottery) need a housekeeper.
 As is, I could truly use a secretary/assistant.
 (Stupid lottery, keeps drawing the wrong numbers.)

-A lot of us, but not all – younger son and I don’t – have trouble reading people, and could if you squinted be considered to be on the autistic spread.
-A lot of us are on the autistic spread.
+A lot of us, but not all – younger son and I don’t – have trouble reading people, and could if you squinted be considered to be on the autistic spectrum.
+A lot of us are on the autistic spectrum.
 And a lot of us have learned to cope with it so that no one would tell.

 But it’s not true.
 People can tell.
 We can for instance.
 Let’s go with Science Fiction, which is a good bet as a repository of “odds”.
 I no longer remember when or where, but it was one of my first World Fantasy cons – we left out of a fairly large airport, and most of the flights headed any distance left a few hours after the con ended.
 So we trickled in by ones, by twos, by masses, and mingled with large groups of “normal”.
 There were, of course, some tells that didn’t need thinking about.
 A lot of us were wearing fannish t-shirts (me.
 I never wear t-shirts for cons, except at liberty con or for the travel.
 I try to be professional.
 [Liberty is exempt because Liberty is family.]) or carrying sf/f books.
 But there was the usual complement of editors who probably think they’re normal and certainly try to appear it in skirt suits and such.